peppekerstens/rccars/_posts/2015-06-20-competitive-12th-scale-cost.md

 Everybody (in the UK, anyways!) knows that GT12 is the cheapest class to run, right?
 Or is it?
 I've been taking a look around, comparing different kits...

 Edited (2015-09-06) to add the Mardave Assassin Pro.
+Edited (2015-12-03) to add the ORE TwelveGT and CRC Xti-WC.

 I'll be leaving out electrics, as for all of the kits I'm looking at, they all take the same, or close to (motors of the same brand/model usually all cost the